IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/unsupervised-home.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images_for_wp/UL_home.jpg){: .align-left}

-## Background
 Welcome to the main Github Page site for the IFoA Unsupervised Learning techniques.
-The aim of this party is to promote the

-## Main

 The aim of this volunteer Working Party is to promote the understanding of Unsupervised Learning techniques within the actuarial profession.

-1. Debashish Dey (Chair)
-2. Nikolay Yankov (Vice)
-3. Valentine Chisango
-4. Deepanjali Talwar

-## Further links

 Please browse the links under the contents navigation on the left for useful pages.

+Do let us know if you would like to be involved and have any suggestions, both for this site and for research areas.